AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/what-is-the-dispatcher.md

             → Checks for cached request locally if NOT found → requests content from publisher
                     → publisher sends content
-                        → dispatcher adds content to cache and replies → End User
+                        → Dispatcher adds content to cache and replies → End User
 ```